 The healthcare industry is changing rapidly as the public, governments, medical professionals and the pharmaceutical industry examine ways to broaden medical coverage while controlling the increase in healthcare costs.
 Potential changes could put pressure on the prices of prescription pharmaceutical products and reduce our business or prospects.
-We cannot predict when, if any, proposed healthcare reforms will be implemented or their affect on our business.
+In the United States, the Federal government recently passed comprehensive healthcare reform legislation.
+Many of the details regarding the implementation of this legislation are yet to be determined and we currently cannot predict whether or to what extent such implementation or adoption of reforms may affect our business.